karlseguin/pg.zig/readme.md

 Returns the index of the column with the given name.
 This is only valid when the query is executed with the `column_names = true` option.

 ## Row
 The `row` represents a single row from a result.
-Any non-primitive value that you get from the `row` are valid only until the next call to the resul'ts `next`, `deinit` or `drain` methods.
+Any non-primitive value that you get from the `row` are valid only until the next call to `next`, `deinit` or `drain`.

 ### Fields
 Only advance usage will need access to the row fields: